HaiDang2001VN/fpt-de/Homeworks/Ex1/README.md

 | **Error Handling**      | Requires robust error handling mechanisms due to continuous data flow             | Errors can be managed between extraction intervals                                |
 | **Security**            | Higher risk of security issues due to continuously exposed connection                       | Lower risk as data is handled in batches with only periodic connections                                         |
 | **Cost**                | Generally more expensive due to continuous resource usage                         | More cost-effective due to reduced resource requirements                          |

+## Examples

+### Online Data Extraction Example

+**Example**: An e-commerce organization allows its users to place orders via smartphones, tablets, computers, websites, and social media.
+To determine user shopping behavior for the next marketing campaign, a data analyst extracts customer records like names, email addresses, purchase history, and social media behavior in real-time using a data extraction tool.
+This ensures that the most recent data is always available for analysis.

+### Offline Data Extraction Example

+**Example**: A retail company wants to generate weekly sales reports.
+They use an offline extraction process to extract sales data from their transactional databases in batches every Sunday night.
+The data is then stored in a data lake and processed on Monday morning to generate the reports.
+This method ensures that the extraction process does not interfere with daily operations and provides a consistent schedule for data analysis.